Philodendron care

 Ongeveer één keer per week, afhankelijk van de luchtvochtigheid en temperatuur.
 Laat de bovenlaag van de grond opdrogen tussen gietbeurten.

-Is de Philodendron giftig?
+Is the Philodendron poisonous?

 Everything about Philodendron care